kjantzer/bui/components/comments/README.md

 #### placeholder
 What do show in an empty comment input.
 Defaults to `Write a comment`

+#### limit
+Defaults to 10.
+Change to limit how many comments are shown A "show all" button will be displayed when limit is reached

 #### Model
 You can give the comment a model and the `GID` and `Meta` will be set using that model.
 Note: `group` must still be set